ARTenshi/robovision_ros2/robovision_2/README.md

 cv2.imshow("gray", img_gray)
 ```

 Now, save your files and test them as before.
 What can you see?
-Did you notice how a grayscale image uses only a single channel to represent all the information instead of three channels with the same values.
+Did you notice how a grayscale image uses only a single channel to represent all the information instead of three channels with the same value?

 Again, try your code as in the previous section.